sixhat/adventofcode.com/README.md

 This repo will not be updated often, and certainly not during the competitive part of the Advent of Code (read December).

-The quality of code will probalbly not be as good as someone could expect as I'm using this as a learning exercise.
+The quality of code will probably not be as good as someone could expect as I'm using this as a learning exercise.
 Don't take this repo as authoritative.